gomex/frida-backend/README.md

 **Development Environment**

-Before running news service (or its tests) it is necessary to:
+Before running frida-backend (or its tests) it is necessary to:

 * install
    * Node.js v.0.12.7